Questions & Answers

 -

-By 12 weeks, kittens have been fully weaned and have learned important social and behavioral skills from their mother and litter-mates.
+kittens have been fully weaned and have learned important social and behavioral skills from their mother and litter-mates

 -

-Between 12-16 weeks, their immune system is stronger, and they’ve usually received essential vaccinations.
+their immune system is stronger, and they’ve usually received essential vaccinations

 -

-While younger kittens (8 weeks) may be available, they might not have had enough time to develop the strong social and physical skills needed for a smooth transition into a new home.
+While younger kittens (8, 10, or 12 weeks) may be available, they might not have had enough time to develop the strong social and physical skills needed for a smooth transition into a new home, and more importantly, have not been allowed to naturally wean from their mother and received two FVRCP vaccinations to protect them once they leave their home.

 2. What is the best food for a Maine Coon cat?